Who's Trying to Destroy Negro League Landmarks in Kansas City?

 "My gut tells me that there's not a connection between the two, but I don't really know," says Kendrick.
 "Maybe it's because the human side of me says that surely nobody would target those two names intentionally to do something of this nature."

 "Why?" is the question that remains for police, and for the Kansas City community.
-Neither incident is being investigated as a hate crime, partially because of the lack of evidence.
+Neither event is being investigated as a hate crime, partially because of the lack of evidence.
 "Break-ins are very difficult, absent a witness, surveillance footage or physical evidence," says Becchina, which is the case in both the Buck O'Neil Center and Paige house cases.
 Those with any information are urged to contact the Kansas City Police Department.

 The museum is looking for silver linings, though: The delayed grand opening might mean the center's official debut will coincide with the centennial of the Negro National League: February 13, 2020.
 "Rest assured that this project is not going to die because this crazy incident occurred," says Kendrick.
 "It makes us even more resolved to get this thing moving so that the community can start using it.
 Right now, we're just dealing with the reality that someone would do something like this."